aosabook/500lines/crawler/chapter.md

         callback(event_key, event_mask)
 ```

-All event notifications are processed in the event loop.
-Therefore `fetch` must return control to the event loop, so that the program knows when the socket has connected.
+All event notifications are processed in the event loop when it calls `select`.
+Hence `fetch` must hand control to the event loop, so that the program knows when the socket has connected.
 Only then does the loop run the `connected` callback, which was registered at the end of `fetch` above.

 Here is the implementation of `connected`: